shanicesmith98/technica2019/README.md

 Developed user interface for mobile application with Adobe XD and built a web application with Flask based on the mock-ups.
 The web-based app will stimulate a purchase and will provide a user with a group of organizations to choose from.
 A user can assign one organization per banking account, and is able to view the total amount they’ve donated to their chosen organizations.

 Stimulating a payment was one of the challenges faced when building the website app, along with setting up the database.

+## Contribution

+I worked on the UI of the web app, and learned some Flask along the way!